 We are all allowed a free will to believe or not, by our own choice – God could have made it so that no free will was given, no-one needed saving and no sacrifice either.
 And we can blame Satan for causing Eve's transgression followed by Adam falling and through Adam, we all received the sin nature.
 It was Satan who was the first liar - he lied to Eve.
 Jesus shed His precious blood for yours and my salvation and by His gift we receive forgiveness of our sins through confession and repentance.
 Belief comes first in your mind then your heart followed with a simple prayer from your heart, acknowledging that you are a sinner, saying you accept Jesus as your saviour and asking for His help in your weakness.
-It doesn't need to be of particular merit or greatness - just be humble, if you forget something don't fret, He knows what you're meaning and wanting to say anyway.
+All prayers don't need to be of particular merit or greatness - just be humble, if you forget something don't fret, He knows what you're meaning and wanting to say anyway.
 Just say it from your heart.
 Then confession and repentance coming after, which is changing your direction and is an ongoing daily thing and simply because of our human nature, we all fall.
 Salvation (His gift) is given only by grace through faith - Romans 10: 9, 10.
 We are washed clean and saved with His blood.